aditya43/docker-kubernetes/README.md

     + To clean up apt-get cache
     + To get a Shell inside Container
     + Docker Swarm - Create Our First Service and Scale it Locally
+    + Creating a 3-Node Swarm Cluster
+    + Scaling Out with Overlay Networking
     ```

 ----------------------------------------